wannesm/LeuvenMapMatching/docs/usage/customdistributions.rst

 Emission probability distribution
 ---------------------------------

-Overwrite the :meth:`logprob_obs` method for emitting nodes and the :meth:`logprob_obs_ne` method for non-emitting nodes.
+Overwrite the :meth:`logprob_obs` method for non-emitting nodes.
 These methods are given the closest distance as `dist`, the previous :class:`Matching` object in the lattice, the state as `edge_m`, and the observation as `edge_o`.
 The latter two are :class:`Segment` objects that can represent either a segment or a point.
 Each segment also has a project point which is the point on the segment that is the closest point.